alexandruast/platform-inception/README.md

 #### Description and Purpose - this is work in progress
 This code brings up three Jenkins instances: Origin, Factory and Prod.
-Inception starts with one Jenkins server, the Origin-Jenkins.
+Inception starts one Jenkins server, the Origin-Jenkins.
-Origin-Jenkins is used to provision Factory-Jenkins and Prod-Jenkins, and it is only required at inception and when reprovisioning.
+Origin-Jenkins is then used to provision Factory-Jenkins and Prod-Jenkins, and it is only required at inception or when re-deploying those Jenkins instances.
 Because it has root access to Origin-Prod, it should be an air-gapped, single purpose machine and only started and connected to network when needed.
 Factory-Jenkins creates and manages all non-prod environments, where things get produced (Factory).
 Prod-Jenkins creates and manages all prod environments, where things get deployed to public (Prod).